Questions & Answers (Q&A)¶

 openTEPES requirements depend on the case study

-The main dimensions to take care of are:
+The main dimensions to consider are:

 Generating units.
 Use generation types instead of generating units